netobserv/pano-research/README.md

 You will need the following to run the demo:

-- Linux (tested on `Ubuntu 22.04.3 LTS`).
+- A Linux bare-metal or VM (tested on `Ubuntu 22.04.3 LTS`).
 - A relatively new Linux Kernel that supports CAP_BPF in Docker (tested on `5.15.0-78-generic`).
-- Git - to check out the tree
+- Git - to check out the source tree
 - Bash - to build the docker images from standard components
 - Docker and docker compose that support "host" networking